-Under the transaction documents, Paragon, as the transaction administrator, is required to undertake the replacement of counterparties including the issuer account bank, qualified investments, collection account bank and derivative counterparty if the counterparties cease to fulfil criteria defined in the transaction documentation.
-The criteria defined in transaction documentation relate both to specific minimum ratings (eg 'A'/F1', which are consistent with Fitch's counterparty criteria where the highest rated note is 'AAAsf') and to Fitch's current and future counterparty criteria.
+documentation relate both to specific minimum ratings (eg 'A'/'F1', which are consistent with Fitch's counterparty criteria where the highest rated note is 'AAAst') and to Fitch's current and future counterparty criteria.
 This mechanism deviates from Fitch's criteria, as Fitch generally expects transaction documentation to have self-sustaining provisions rather than reference rating criteria reports which are not drafted as legal documents.